 Bead colours are selected for their beauty, but also carry symbolic meaning.
 Black represents the people and the struggles they endure.
 Red stands for blood, bravery, and unity.
 White is for health, peace, and purity.
 Yellow signifies the sun, fertility, and growth, while orange is for friendship and warmth.
 Blue is for the sky and energy.

 The Maasai originally relied on natural resources such as bone, clay, and wood to create their jewellery.
 But trade with Europeans in the late 19th century made glass beads available and glass has been the main material used ever since.
-Today, the Maasai people are widely recognized for their stunning beadwork and their creations have become popular souvenirs for tourists to purchase when they visit Kenya.
+Today, the Maasai people are widely recognized for their stunning beadwork and their creations have become popular souvenirs for tourists to purchase when they visit Kenya on safari.

 The Maa Trust